Azure/Communication/README.md

 This repo is not open to contributions, though many of the linked SDKs are open-source and allow contributions.

-### Conceptual Documentation, Samples, and Help
+### Conceptual Documentation, Quickstarts, Samples, and Help
 Conceptual docs and quickstarts are at [docs.microsoft.com](https://docs.microsoft.com/azure/communication-services/overview).
 Samples are listed on a [dedicated samples page](https://docs.microsoft.com/azure/communication-services/samples/overview).
 To ask questions or get help, [please check out these resources](https://docs.microsoft.com/azure/communication-services/support).

 ## SDKs
 Azure Communication Services capabilities are conceptually organized into eight areas.
 Most areas have fully open-sourced SDKs programmed against published REST APIs that you can use directly over the Internet.
-The Calling SDK uses proprietary network interfaces and is closed-source.

 Development of Web-based Calling and Chat applications can be accelerated by [Azure Communication Services UI libraries](https://azure.github.io/communication-ui-library).
 The UI library provides production-ready UI components that you can drop into your applications.

 In the tables below we summarize these areas and availability of REST APIs and SDK libraries.
 We also note if APIs and SDKs are intended for end-user clients or trusted service environments.
 APIs and SDKs such as SMS should not be directly accessed by end-user devices in low trust environments.

-## REST APIs
 Communication Services APIs are documented alongside other Azure REST APIs in [docs.microsoft.com](https://docs.microsoft.com/rest/api/communication/).
 This documentation will tell you how to structure your HTTP messages and offers guidance for using Postman.
 REST interface documentation is also offered in Swagger format on [GitHub](https://github.com/Azure/azure-rest-api-specs).

 ## SDKs